donfaustinocortizone/Nashville96/README.md

 	```
 5. Save the changes and restart the theme by just choosing another one and then selecting Nashville again.

 If you are looking for  Windows-like icons i recommend to use either the [default Chicago95 icons](https://github.com/grassmunk/Chicago95/tree/master/Icons) or [SE98](https://github.com/nestoris/Win98SE).
-This may sound unpopular but i think theme also looks fine with [these icons](https://www.pling.com/p/1911464/) or [the ones from this theme](https://github.com/TheGreatMcPain/gruvbox-material-gtk) since i find it as a mix between vintage and modern.
+This may sound unpopular but i think the themes also look fine with [these icons](https://www.pling.com/p/1911464/) or [the ones from this theme](https://github.com/TheGreatMcPain/gruvbox-material-gtk) since i find it as a mix between vintage and modern.

 ### Screenshots
 <p align="center">